Sajen Green

 A series of paintings used as album art for Yoshi Morimoto’s debut album, A Hui Hou.
 The project was entirely open ended based on my emotional response toward each song, while tying the work together using a sedated, tropical styling for the type, background coloring, and subject matter.

-I began with gestural thumbnails of each piece, then painted several versions of each until each painting carried the emotional resonance of the song.
-As seen, I went through many revisions of the best way to compose the artwork until the artist and I decided that showing the work at full scale with evocative symbols would express each song best, although I do love seeing the paintings without any additional assets.
+I began with gestural thumbnails of each piece, then painted several versions until each painting carried the emotional resonance of the song.
+As seen, I went through many versions of composing the artwork until the artist and I decided that showing the work at full scale with evocative symbols would express each song best, although seeing the paintings without any additional assets works just as well.

 Client